You’ve seen the ads and infomercials.

 Weight loss is not a thing.
 Health is a thing.
-Weight loss is just a byproduct of health.— Eric Edmeades, Author of Mindvalley’s WildFit Program
+Weight loss is just a byproduct of health.— Eric Edmeades, trainer of Mindvalley’s WildFit Quest

 To help you decide which tea you should drink, we’ve curated 8 best weight loss teas that help boost your metabolism and improve your health at the same time.

 Before we talk about that, let’s get one thing straight.

 Is Tea Bad for You?